egmixer/trivia/backend/README.md

 GET '/categories'
 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
-- Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs, success status whether true or false, and total number of categories.
+- Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs, success status in boolean value, and total number of categories.
 - URI : http://127.0.0.1:5000/categories
+- Example response :

 ```
 {